JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-1)   Which sections are you focussing on?
-Agree as a team is there is there a focus on the backend/ frontend?
+<b>1)   Which sections are you focussing on?
+Agree as a team is there is there a focus on the backend/ frontend?</b>